Is your diet making you depressed?

 It is recommended that less than 10 percent of your daily calories should come from added sugars.
 However, according to the U.S. Department of Agriculture, only 42 percent of Americans meet that guideline.

-While there have been numerous studies linked to sugar and mood disorders, this is one of the first to consider “reverse causation.”
+While there have been numerous studies linking to sugar and mood disorders, this is one of the first to consider “reverse causation.”
 In other words, this study factored in the possibility that people with mood disorders may simply be more likely to choose foods with more sugar.
 As a result, the study found this possibility to be untrue, confirming that the extra added sugar in diets tends to lead to mood disorders and not vice-versa.

 The study further elaborates on the different effects sugar can have on the brain.
 For example, high sugar can reduce brain-derived neurotrophic factor (BDNF), which is a protein that helps brain cells to grow and develop.
 Furthermore, high sugar can cause inflammation, linked to depression.
 It can also change your insulin response after eating, causing your hormones to drop.